 Welcome!
-My name is David Ruiz, and I’m a legal and registered professional consultant / interpreter fully devoted to solving your problems in Spain.
+My name is David Ruiz and I’m a legal and registered Spanish relocation adviser (as well as an author) fully devoted to solving your problems in Spain since 2010.

 Meanwhile, let me guess… I’m almost sure I will get at least one of the following right:

-- You want to legally settle in Spain but don’t know the correct requirements.
+- You want to legally settle in Spain but don’t know where to start.

-- You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at public offices, notaries, health centres and hospitals, driving licence offices, police stations, and other places you’re thinking about right now.
+- You already live in Spain and you have taken your friend (who speaks very little Spanish) with you as your interpreter to sort out important things at immigration offices, public offices, notaries, driving licence offices, police stations, and other places you’re thinking about right now… and something went wrong because of the language barrier.

-- You go on your own thinking that they understand what you say because they reply in broken English.
+- You may have tried to do things on your own thinking that everybody will understand what you say in Spain because they reply in broken English.

-- You are overloaded and confused with lots of contradictory information from forums, cloned Websites, and comments from what neighbours and friends have to say about driving in Spain.
+- You are overloaded and confused with lots of contradictory information from forums, cloned Websites, Facebook Groups, and comments from what neighbours and friends have to say about visas, Spanish residencies for EU and non-EU citizens, as well as healthcare in Spain.

 - You’re looking for a real professional expert who gives you peace of mind and solves the problems I mentioned.